functorz-tech/momen_doc/buildUI/select-view.md

 ## Configuration Instructions
 ### Design

-Select views can be seen as list with "selection" functionality.
-You can set the style of the select view itself, and also click on the subview to edit the selected area or unselected area.
+Select Views can be seen as lists with "selection" functionality.
+You can set the style of the Select View itself and also click on the subview to edit the selected area or unselected area.

 **Multiple Lines Display Content**

-When we want to display the select view vertically, we can turn on \[Multiple Lines] and set the width of the select view to the same width as each child component, and set the width of the sub-view to 100%.
+When we want to display the Select View vertically, we can turn on \[Multiple Lines] and set the width of the Select View to the same width as each child component, and set the width of the sub-view to 100%.

 <figure><img src="../.gitbook/assets/selectviews/selectviews1.gif" alt=""><figcaption></figcaption></figure>

-Multiple: Disabled by default, you can select multiple options after turning on Deselectable: Disabled by default, the selected option can be unchecked after clicking again Preserve Selection on Refresh: Disabled by default, and if the component is refreshed, the original selected content will still be retained
+Multiple: Disabled by default.
+You can select multiple options after turning it on.
+Deselectable: Disabled by default.
+The selected option can be unchecked after clicking again.
+Preserve Selection on Refresh: Disabled by default.
+If the component is refreshed, the original selected content will still be retained.

 #### Sub-Container Design

-There are two sub-views - Selected Area and Unselected Area inside the selected view, and you can set the content, size, and style of the sub-views respectively
+There are two sub-views - Selected Area and Unselected Area inside the Select View, and you can set the content, size, and style of the sub-views respectively.

 * Unselected view: This view represents the appearance of the option when it is not selected.
 * Selected view: This view defines how the option appears when it is selected.